PBFCPD/students-programming-behavior-features-based-Code-plagiarism-detection/README.md

 2. Number of times students debugging code (TD)

-    1. The related data is in the folder `xxxx_detail.xlsx`
+    1. The related data is in the file `xxxx_detail.xlsx`

     2. 1.
-The related data is in the folder `xxxx_detail.xlsx`
+The related data is in the file `xxxx_detail.xlsx`

 3. Length of time away from the page (TM)

-    1. The related data is in the folder `xxxx_detail.xlsx`
+    1. The related data is in the file `xxxx_detail.xlsx`

-    2. The related data is in the folder `xxxx_detail_end.xlsx`
+    2. The related data is in the file `xxxx_detail_end.xlsx`

 4. Number of times students left the page (LP)

-    1. The related data is in the folder `xxxx_detail.xlsx`
+    1. The related data is in the file `xxxx_detail.xlsx`

-    2. The related data is in the folder `xxxx_detail_end.xlsx`
+    2. The related data is in the file `xxxx_detail_end.xlsx`

 5. Number of suspicious pastes (SP)

-    The related data is in the folder `xxxx_abnormalpaste.xlsx`
+    1. The related data is in the file `xxxx_abnormalpaste.xlsx`